mitrazad/QIIME2_Workflow/README.md

 The mapping between analysis steps and research questions is explained in the notebook and summarized below.

+Raw paired-end FASTQ files and SILVA reference could not be uploaded onto GitHub due to their size.
+SILVA reference can be downloaded here from [QIIME2](https://library.qiime2.org/data-resources).

 ## Repository structure
 ```sql
 project/